Guide to Spread Betting on National Grid Shares with Broker Ratings, Live Charts & Prices

 Your profit / loss = £106.00 profit

-Speculating on shares, whether by spread trading or otherwise, is not easy.
-In this case, you had bet that the share price would rise.
-Nevertheless, it might decrease.
+Speculating on equities, whether by spread betting or not, is not always straightforward.
+In this example, you had bet that the share price would rise.
+Naturally, the share price could fall.

-If the National Grid shares fell then you might choose to close your position in order to limit your losses.
+If the National Grid stock fell then you could choose to close your position to limit your losses.

-Should the spread pull back to 681.7p - 683.5p you would settle your position by selling at 681.7p.
-Accordingly, your loss would be:
+So if the spread dropped to 681.7p - 683.5p then this means you would settle/close your trade by selling at 681.7p.
+If so, that would mean you would lose:

 Your profit / loss = (Closing Level - Opening Level) x stake